gradido/gradido/docu/Concepts/TechnicalRequirements/UC_Introduction_of_Gradido-ID.md

 ## Definition

-The definition of the Gradido-ID can be found in the document [BenutzerVerwaltung#Gradido-ID](../BusinessRequirements/BenutzerVerwaltung#Gradido-ID).
+The formalized definition of the Gradido-ID can be found in the document [BenutzerVerwaltung#Gradido-ID](../BusinessRequirements/BenutzerVerwaltung#Gradido-ID).

 ## Steps of Introduction